chunkypilu/Identification-of-the-dominant-speaker-in-video/README.md

-# Dominant Speaker identification in vedios
+# Dominant Speaker identification in videos

-### Problem: Given a vedio ,need to find which one of these six speaker is present there ?
+### Problem: Given a video ,need to find which one of these six speaker is present there ?

 1. Atul Khatri
 2. Flute Raman